reheant/mermaid-parser-py/README.md

 ## Installation
+Since this project relies on the original MermaidJS package, you need to have [Node.js](https://nodejs.org/) installed in your system.

-You can install the library using pip:
+Then, You can install the library using pip:

 ```bash
 pip install mermaid-parser-py